 An attorney sometimes will be instructed by their client to find a medical expert that is likely to provide a favorable report or embellish their injuries.
 This is known as “expert shopping” and it is frowned upon by courts.

 Secure Your Legal Rights ASAP

-For a free case evaluation, contact us today.
+For a free case evaluation, contact our award-winning team of personal injury lawyers today.
 Call (206) 727-4000, use the confidential form on this page or use the chat feature below.